beniTrainor/javascript-questions-prompt/README.md

 ## Usage

-0. Clone [Lydia Hallie's repository of JavaScript questions](https://github.com/lydiahallie/javascript-questions) and rename it to `questions.md`
+0. Clone [Lydia Hallie's repository of JavaScript questions](https://github.com/lydiahallie/javascript-questions) and rename it to `questions.md`.
+(Note: I've already included a `questions.md` file with the questions available at the time of writing.
+For up-to-date questions I suggest replacing that file with the one from Lydia Hallie's.)
-1. Run the script: `python3 prompt.py`
+1. Run the script: `python3 prompt.py`.
-2. Write answers (e.g., A) in the prompt below the question and press enter
+2. Write answers (e.g., `A`) in the prompt below the question and press enter.

-The prompt will continue to run until all questions have been shown or 'q' has been entered after showing the answer.
+The prompt will continue to run until all questions have been shown or `q` has been entered after showing the answer.

-A list of statistics will show when the prompt stops.
+A list of statistics (e.g., questions answered correctly) will show when the prompt stops.